mars-sim/mars-sim/README.md

 * Linux (cannot input text in text fields)

+## Development Prerequisites
+If you would like to contribute to the project, see our [developer wiki](https://github.com/mars-sim/mars-sim/wiki/Development-Environment).
+We will help you and answer your questions in our new [Gitter chatroom](https://gitter.im/mokun/mars-sim).

 ## Java environment Setup
 * Windows
   - Edit the `JAVA_HOME` and `PATH` in System's Environment Variables in Control Panel
   - Set `JAVA_HOME` to a JRE or JDK's destination such as `C:\Program Files\Java\jre1.8.0_131` or `C:\Program Files\Java\jdk1.8.0_131`
   - Add `%JAVA_HOME%;%JAVA_HOME%\bin;` to `PATH`

-## Development Prerequisites
-* Set up the development environment at https://github.com/mars-sim/mars-sim/wiki/Development-Environment

 ## Official Codebase